dbos-inc/dbos-transact-ts/packages/dbos-sqs/README.md

-# DBOS AWS Simple Queue Service (SQS) Library
+# DBOS AWS Simple Queue Service (SQS) Receiver

 Message queues are a common building block for distributed systems.
 Message queues allow processing to occur at a different place or time, perhaps in another programming environment.
 Due to its flexibility, robustness, integration, and low cost, [Amazon Simple Queue Service](https://aws.amazon.com/sqs/) is the most popular message queuing service underpinning distributed systems in AWS.

-This package includes a [DBOS](https://docs.dbos.dev/) [communicator](https://docs.dbos.dev/typescript/tutorials/step-tutorial) for sending messages using SQS, as well as an event receiver for exactly-once processing of incoming messages (even using standard queues).
+This package includes a [DBOS](https://docs.dbos.dev/).

+The test in this package also shows wrapping SQS send in a [DBOS step](https://docs.dbos.dev/typescript/tutorials/step-tutorial).

 ## Getting Started